nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Models

-In [AddressBook Level-3](https://github.com/se-edu/addressbook-level3), there were only 1 `Person` class, which made it straightforward to define fields and actions associated with a `Person`.
+In [AddressBook Level-3](https://github.com/se-edu/addressbook-level3), there was only 1 `Person` class, which made it straightforward to define fields and actions associated with a `Person`.
 However, in PennyWise, we have both an `Income` class and an `Expense` class.
 Thus, all instances of `AddressBook` and its related entities had to be removed and refactored throughout the project.
-Furthermore, we needed to take great care in implementing an `Entry` class, which acts as a parent of the `Income` and `Expenditure` class so that we can take advantage of polymorphism and improve code reusability.
+Furthermore, we needed to take great care in implementing an `Entry` class, which acts as a parent of the `Income` and `Expense` class so that we can take advantage of polymorphism and improve code reusability.

 #### Commands